truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Unlock Command wip
+### Unlock Command
-Use the `unlock` command to unlock the dataset or ZVol matching the ID entered.
+Use the `unlock` command to unlock the dataset or zvol matching the ID entered.

+This command only works with datasets locked with a password.

 {{< include file="/_includes/CLI/CLICommandWIP.md" >}}

 <!-- Commenting out until I can get this command to work
 If the dataset is not encrypted an exception is raised.
 One exception: when id is a root dataset and unlock_options.recursive is specified, encryption validation is not be performed for id.
 This allow unlocking encrypted children for the entire pool id.
 There are two ways to supply the key(s)/passphrase(s) for unlocking a dataset:
-Upload a json file which contains encrypted dataset keys (it will be read from the input pipe if unlock_options.key_file is true).
+Upload a json file which contains encrypted dataset keys (read from the input pipe if unlock_options.key_file is true).
 The format is the one that is used for exporting encrypted dataset keys (pool.export_keys).
 Specify a key or a passphrase for each unlocked dataset using unlock_options.datasets.
 If unlock_options.datasets.{i}.recursive is true, a key or a passphrase is applied to all the encrypted children of a dataset. unlock_options.toggle_attachments controls whether attachments should be put in action after unlocking dataset(s).
 Toggling attachments can lead to service interruption when daemons configurations are reloaded (this should not happen, and if this happens it should be considered a bug).
 As TrueNAS does not have a state for resources that should be unlocked but are still locked, disabling this option will put the system into an inconsistent state so it should really never be disabled.